sasquatch678/A-Painted-World/README.md

 A Painted World also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and other mods which would ordinarily require being installed to the game folder.
 Please see this guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

+### Starting up the list
+Open the installation folder and double-click on the program called `ModOrganizer.exe`.

+Make sure the dropdown box on the right is set to `A Painted World` and press the `Run` button.

 ### Controller Support

 Copy and paste the following link to a web browser.
 Hit enter.